Last Updated on –

 Related: 100+ Best Products to Sell Online in the Philippines

-So just like the millions of Pinoys nowadays buying a ton of stuff online through apps like Shopee, OLX, and Lazada, I spent a few minutes checking what’s available—comparing prices, reading reviews (I always check the ones with photos), and adding potential candidates to my cart.
+So just like the millions of Pinoys nowadays buying a ton of stuff online through apps like Shopee, Facebook Marketplace, and Lazada, I spent a few minutes checking what’s available—comparing prices, reading reviews (I always check the ones with photos), and adding potential candidates to my cart.

 After narrowing my picks to two, I went ahead and pulled the trigger on a silver Casio with a black strap.
 In my experience, I usually receive my orders within 3-4 days.
 Pleased with the result, I tossed my phone away to sit down and write this article.